-“Death is the situation when our body stop functioning.
+“Death is the situation when our body stopped to function.
 You know, like when you turn off your iPad, it’s off.
 So is your body, when you are dead, it’s shut down and no one can turn you on like you can turn on iPad because once your body shut down, you are off forever.
-Then people will have to bury your body or burn it because, it will get rotten.
+Then people will have to bury your body or burn it as the body will get rotten.
 Stinky yucky.”

 But no, I didn’t reply to him with that answer.
 Instead, I said: “ask your dad.
 He knows better.”

-There is no comfort in that answer I have.
-Cold-harsh answer to anyone who understands relations and emotions are real and also a brutal answer for those who have experienced the pain of losing someone.
+There is no comfort in that answer I had in mind.
+A cold-harsh answer to anyone who understands relations and emotions are real and also a brutal answer for those who have experienced the pain of losing someone.

 Although that is what it is.
 When someone died, that is what technically happen.
 Death isn’t something foul to talk about.
 It’s a normal thing to happen, just like sleeping and sneezing.

 I grew up in a family who believe that soul does exist.
 My mum is a firm believer of anything superstitious.
-I have been taught that when we die, our soul stay around the family, the soul still with them until the family bury the dead body.
-Then the soul will stay in different dimension.
+I have been taught that when we die, our soul stays around the family, the soul still with them until the family bury the dead body.
+Then the soul will stay in a different dimension.
 The angels will ask them questions..
-The soul will stay in the sky..
-And so on, and so on.
+The soul will stay in the sky… And so on, and so on.

 So how am I going to do when someone I love died?
 I will grief.
 Like everyone else.
 I will regret things we never had a chance of doing it together.
 I will feel the loss.
 But I will also continue my life and do what is right in life, until my time to depart from this world comes.